 Funding for state smalls and domestic wells will be prioritized for provision of interim water on a regional basis and evaluating the most sustainable and cost-effective long-term solutions.
 To successfully implement this priority, individual well testing may be required, and community outreach will be an important component of any project or program.

 As programs are developed, DFA will consider the needs of the area, addressing water quality and/or water quantity issues.
-OPP and DDW will conduct community outreach and in identifying potential local partners, e.g., County Environmental Health Departments, Groundwater Sustainability Agencies, CV-SALTS Management Zones, or other local non-governmental organizations (NGOs).
+OPP and DDW will conduct community outreach and in identifying potential local partners, e.g., County Environmental Health Departments, Groundwater Sustainability Agencies, CV-SALTS Management Zones, or other local non-governmental organization (NGO) partners.

 Existing Programs